kupietools/DYORassistant/README.md

 An independently developed userscript bringing new UI features and embedded research tools to popular DEX- & DeFi-related websites, to give you an edge and help avoid scams.

-# QUICK FAQ for those who don't want to read this whole README
+## Foreword: FAQ for those who don't want to read this whole README

 Q1.)
 Can you just tell me how to install and/or use this, instead of me having to read this whole README and think and stuff?